MikeHopcroft/labyrinth/documentation/src/labyrinth_cli.src.md

-# Labyrinth CLI
+# Labyrinth Firewall Command

 The `Labyrinth` network analyzer is based on a rules engine that evaluates packet filtering and routing rules at each node in the graph.
-Most of this node-level functionality is available in the `analyze.js` command-line tool.
+Most of this node-level functionality is available in the `labyrinth firewall` command.
 You can run this tool with the `-h` flag to get help:

-[//]: # (spawn node build\src\apps\analyze.js -h)
+[//]: # (script labyrinth firewall -h)
 ~~~
 % node build/src/apps/analyze.js -h